 From tech startups in pre-seed and Series funding to craft brewers moving from the garage to Main Street, we can help leaders to think through critical business organization issues, develop assured data privacy and contracting processes, and support other structural needs that are key to a sustainable organization.

 Our two decades of leadership in local government and education services enable timely business development advice for pre-seed companies in EdTech and GovTech.

 Our work with the Massachusetts Brewers Guild and experience with contracts, leasing, distribution and licensing help new brewers take the next step.

 Federal Title IX regulations require educational institutions to maintain policies, practices, and programs that do not discriminate against anyone based on sex.

-We also help institutions process Title IX and related policy claims through our investigatory services, or as hearing officer, hearing panel member, or party advisor.
+Fenway Law can assist institutions to process Title IX and related policy claims as a hearing officer, hearing panel member or factfinder.
+We use our extensive experience in K-12 and higher education to take a professional approach to each matter.
 We value and support restorative justice practices when all parties can agree to an alternative to formal proceedings.